Los Angeles pass and card

 - Griffith Observatory - Viewpoint and scientific observatory, also perfect for taking photos of the "Hollywood" sign.

-- LEGOLAND® California - Located in Carlsbad, just outside Los Angeles, this is a theme park devoted entirely to the LEGO world, with attractions designed especially for families with children ages 2 to 12.
+- LEGOLAND® California - Located in Carlsbad, just outside the city, is a theme park devoted entirely to the LEGO world, with attractions designed especially for families with children ages 2 to 12.

 - San Diego Zoo - Considered one of the most beautiful and important zoos in the world, it is home to more than 3,500 animals in carefully recreated habitats.
 Although it is located about two hours from Los Angeles, it is a popular destination.